 Professional employer organizations, or PEOs, provide small and midsize enterprises with all-inclusive human resources outsourcing services.
 They are a one-stop shop for HR, payroll, benefits, and tax administration needs.

-What is a PEO typically assumes the client’s employer of record (EoR) responsibilities for federal and state payroll taxes and insurance.
-It allows the PEO to remit payroll taxes and file claims for their clients while providing employee administrative support, such as completing payroll forms and preparing W-2s.
+What is a PEO?
+They typically assumes the client’s employer of record (EoR) responsibilities for federal and state payroll taxes and insurance.
+AAs a PEO, there are so many different things you would need to know such as: finance, admin and insurance.
+As the employer of record, PEO can remit payroll taxes and file claims for their clients while providing employee administrative support, such as completing payroll forms and preparing W-2s.

 PEOs also take on employer risk management, ensuring compliance with labor laws and regulations, including those for maternity leave, minimum wage, and more.
 They can also help their clients obtain top-tier workers’ compensation coverage, handle claims investigations and claim resolutions, and more.